Reception are following Development Matters.

 Earth Class is a mixed class of 24 children aged 4, 5 and 6 years old.

-Mrs Pilkington is the class teacher, Mrs Ali and Mrs Shaw are the class teaching assistants and Miss Pickervance is the apprentice teaching assistant.
+Miss Wheeler is the class teacher, Mrs Shaw is the class teaching assistant and Miss Pickervance is the apprentice teaching assistant.

 The children have access to a large outdoor area with various physical challenges all of the time.
 We will be doing PE each week and we are now changing into full PE kit.
 Please ensure PE kits are in school on your child’s peg.
 Each child will need black shorts, black pumps and a coloured t-shirt which is a house colour.
 The first t-shirt is provided for reception children upon entry.

 We listen to the children in Year 1 read in class everyday.
 Children in Reception will read with an adult in class 2-3 times weekly.
 Please can you ensure reading books and reading records are in school everyday to support us with this.
 Reception children will begin with a book which is intended to be read to them for a ‘share a story’ session whilst they begin the reading process.
 We focus upon reading for pleasure to begin with.
 Once a child is ready to have a book with words in, I will discuss strategies with parents and carers about how to begin supporting your child to learn to read.

 When you listen to your child read or share a story together, please sign the reading record as 5 dojo points will be awarded for every day that they have read at home.
 When your child earns 250 dojo points the reward will be a non-uniform day.
 We will notify you when your child has earned 250 dojo points.